SteeltoeOSS/Steeltoe/src/Configuration/src/SpringBootEnvBase/README.md

 # Configuration SpringBoot Env .NET Configuration Provider

-This project contains a SpringBoot Env configuration provider.
+This project contains a SpringApplicationJSON configuration provider.
+For environments friendly to Spring Boot applications like SCDF where configuration is provided as a json string inside a single env variable that looks like
 For more information on how to use this component see the online [Steeltoe documentation](https://steeltoe.io/).

 ```